GoogleChrome/web.dev/src/site/content/en/blog/value-of-speed/index.md

 {% endAside %}

-Since you're interested in how site speed affects conversions, the mobile site is of particular interest—that's where you're most likely to see the benefits of speed improvements.
+Since you're interested in how site speed affects conversions, the mobile site is most relevant—that's where you're most likely to see the benefits of speed improvements.
 Rather than looking at the mobile conversion rate alone, though, you'll be analyzing the _relative_ mobile conversion rate (Rel mCvr), which is calculated by dividing the mobile conversion rate by the desktop